Updated March 5th, 2019

 Have any new developments in your area?
 Tour the model homes and see what sort of carpet the builder put in there.
 Pay particular attention to the color (usually a beige) and ask them for the type.

 Builders know what it takes to get a house sold with the smallest amount of costs, so they’ll know which direction to point you in.

 Many of the home improvement stores have high-priced, low-quality carpet.
 Your best bet for finding the best carpet for the best price is to ask those that buy new carpet often: landlords.

 Should you replace carpet before selling the house?
 The answer is usually yes, but remember, you have options!
-Asses the wear of your carpet, consider getting a deep clean and do your homework if you decide to purchase new carpet.
+Assess the wear of your carpet, consider getting a deep clean, and do your homework if you decide to purchase new carpet.

 Again, when in doubt, ask a Clever Partner Agent.
 They’ll know exactly what it takes to get your house sold.
 If you’re looking for a real estate agent who is an expert in your market and charges a low flat rate, you need Clever.